-As an independent consultant, it’s often hard to know if you’re charging too much, or too little, for your services.
+As an independent professional, it’s often hard to know if you’re charging too much or too little for your services.

-Your bill rate is the amount you charge clients pre-taxes and fees, and is the foundation on which you’ll build your independent consulting business.
-You’ll want to strike the right balance between charging too much for your services, where you risking being beaten by a lower-priced competitor, or charging too little, where you may miss out on valuable revenue or potentially not being able to cover your additional costs such as retirement savings, health insurance, or quarterly tax contributions.
+Your bill rate is the amount you charge clients pre-taxes and fees, and is the foundation on which you’ll build your independent business.
+It is important to strike the right balance between charging too much for your services—where you risk being beaten by a lower-priced competitor—and charging too little, where you may miss out on valuable revenue or potentially not being able to cover your additional costs such as retirement savings, health insurance, or quarterly tax contributions.

-At MBO Partners, we offer our Associates a number of tools to help manage their independent business.
-It’s nearly impossible to offer a blanket answer to the question “how much should I charge?,” as your fee will vary based on a number of factors including experience, how much time you devote to work, and other incidental costs.
+It is nearly impossible to offer a blanket answer to the question “how much should I charge?” as your fee will vary based on a number of factors including experience, how much time you devote to work, and other incidental costs.

-If you’d like to think about how you charge for your services in a more holistic way and to better understand how each part of your fee structure should be achieved, check out our bill rate video, which illustrates step-by-step how to set a price for your services, account for costs and utilization, and build in a profit.
+If you’d like to think about how you charge for your services in a more holistic way, and to get a better understanding how each part of your fee structure should be achieved, check out our bill rate video, which illustrates step-by-step how to set a price for your services, account for costs and utilization, and build in a profit.

 Here, you’ll learn the basics of the foundational method for setting a bill rate, called a cost-based bill rate, and learn how to manually calculate the right price for you and your business.

 Ready to take it to the next level?
 View our comprehensive bill rate guide, which covers how to use your cost-based rate to jump into two other bill rate types: market-based and value-based.